leoangelovb/IBM-Data-Anayst-Course/README.md

 # IBM Data Analyst Course Outputs
-## This will be my directory for my work from the course
+## This will be my repo for my works during the course